gustavoparedes/Browser-Reviewer/README.md

 # Browser-Reviewer
 Browser Reviewer is a portable forensic tool for analyzing user activity in Firefox and Chrome-based browsers.
 It extracts and displays browsing history, downloads, bookmarks, and autofill data.
-The tool allows analysts to tag, comment, and export detailed reports in PDF or HTML format.
+The tool allows analysts to tag, comment, and export reports in PDF.

 It requires no installation and can be executed directly from a USB drive or over a network share — ideal for forensic workflows with minimal footprint on the target system.